 Florida depends on groundwater for its drinking water supply, and on surface water for the outdoor recreation industry.
 High rainfall and acidic conditions, typical in Florida, cause lead to be more mobile in the environment.
-Therefore, proper management of outdoor shooting ranges is especially important in the Sunshine State.
+Proper management of outdoor shooting ranges is important in Florida.

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.